turingschool/career-development-curriculum/module_three/2001_career_journal.md

 * Upload your resume
 * Based on the feedback you received from CV Compiler, what updates will you make to your resume?

 4. Find a position or use a position you've put on your Huntr board and write a cover letter for that position in a Google doc or gist.
+Reference these [cover letter resources](https://github.com/turingschool/career-development-curriculum-site/blob/master/resources/cover_letter_resources.md)
 * Post the link to your cover letter here
 * Be prepared to share this cover letter with a small group for peer review in week 3's workshop